-7.5.1.1 Implement available NDRRA initiatives to assist voluntary non-profit groups, communities and economies
+7.5.1.1 Implement available NDRRA initiatives to assist voluntary nonprofit groups, communities and economies

-• DTF delivers under the National Disaster Relief and Recovery Arrangements (NDRRA) initiatives:

-- a low-interest concessional loan scheme to voluntary non-profit bodies; and - recovery grants to voluntary non-profit bodies, subject to approval by the Australian Government. - The Rural Finance Corporation of Victoria administers the low-interest concessional loans and clean-up and restoration grants following authorization by the Victorian Treasurer. - DPC supports DTF as the lead agency for this activity by advising the Premier to request that the Prime Minister activate Category B direct concessional loans and/or consequential effect concessional loans for non-profit organisations where the NDRRA criteria are met.
-Under the NDRRA Category D Exceptional Circumstances, co-funding may also be available, subject to Australian Government approval. - Subject to the severity and nature of the disaster, DEDTR may administer a Community Recovery Fund following a successful request from the Premier to the Prime Minister for activation of Category C under the NDRRA.
+- DTF administers under the Natural Disaster Relief and Recovery Arrangements (NDRRA) initiatives: - a low-interest concessional loan scheme to voluntary nonprofit bodies - recovery grants to voluntary non-profit bodies, subject to approval by the Australian Government. - The Rural Assistance Commissioner administers the low-interest concessional loans and clean-up and restoration grants through an agreement with The Bendigo and Adelaide Bank under the Trade Mark Rural Finance. - EMV and DTF support DPC in providing advice to the Premier on requesting the activation of Categories C and D. - Subject to the severity and nature of the disaster, DEDJTR may administer a Community Recovery Fund following a successful request from the Premier to the Prime Minister for activation of Category C under the NDRRA.